 Green Lane Project Study Tours

-Since 2009, more than 250 city officials and professionals have participated in PeopleForBikes study tours.
-Study tours are a core element of the Green Lane Project, a two-year campaign to accelerate the adoption of protected bike lanes and related street innovations in the U.S. Study tours are a powerful tool for helping leaders develop and implement a vision for better streets back home.
-In 2015, PeopleForBikes is increasing its capacity to offer study tours, creating an unprecedented learning opportunity for city leaders.
+Since 2009, more than 275 city officials and professionals have participated in PeopleForBikes study tours.
+Study tours are a core element of the Green Lane Project.
+Study tours are a powerful tool for helping leaders develop and implement a vision for better streets back home.

 Dutch and Danish cities are internationally renowned for their safe and efficient multi-modal transportation networks, successful urban design, and strong local economies.
 Experiencing a fully realized, mature bicycle transportation network up close is an invaluable and transformative step for city leaders as they work to “translate” model practices from European experience to unique American streets.
 The delegation of transportation professionals and city officials will spend time with local and international experts in Copenhagen, Amsterdam, Utrecht, Rotterdam, Malmo, Sweden and other model cities on a fact-finding mission of best practices for everyday bicyclng and high-quality city life.